 - Gauge if participants fully understand consent language and inclusion criteria.

 Each session uses the investigator’s actual consent form and is individualized to best fit the investigator’s study.
-For more information and to schedule a session, please contact the IRB office at 972-883-4575, or email Amanda Boone.
+For more information and to schedule a session, please contact the IRB Office at 972-883-4575.

 Classroom or Departmental Workshops

 IRB Staff will attend department meetings, classrooms and other venues to provide on-site training to groups of UTD employees (faculty and staff) and students who wish to learn more about human subjects research at UTD and the Institutional Review Board.
-Please contact Amanda Boone to schedule a departmental or classroom workshop or to obtain additional information about this program.
+Please contact the IRB Office to schedule a departmental or classroom workshop or to obtain additional information about this program.

 Responsible Conduct of Research Training Series